 One of the greatest challenges I will face in life will be paying attention to the right thing at the right time.

-I suppose one of the greatest challenges I will face in life will be paying attention to the right thing at the right time.
 Perhaps the reason this is such a challenge is that as the problems I tackle become more complex, it becomes even more difficult to know what I should be looking at, and precisely how much time should I devote to looking at it.

 Today, prompted by the sight of a magnifying glass lying on an engineer's desk, I got to thinking about how information overload impacts our ability to focus on the detail.
-I wondered to myself, 'is the magnifying glass because he has problems with his eyesight?, or could it be that he needs it to read some fine print on A3 drawings printed on A4 paper'.
-Either way, my thoughts led me to think about Sherlock Holmes and his ability to deduce great things from minute observations, and I wondered, how often do engineers of today truly pay close enough attention to the detail of what they produce.
+I wondered to myself, 'is the magnifying glass because he has problems with his eyesight?
+Or could it be that he needs it to read some fine print on A3 drawings printed on A4 paper?'
+Either way, my thoughts led me to think about Sherlock Holmes and his ability to deduce great things from minute observations, and I wondered, how often do engineers of today truly pay close enough attention to the detail of what they produce?

 As a project manager working on design projects, I'm am frustrated to find that, despite employing a competent engineer to design and an even more competent engineer to review said engineer's design, details can still be unclear, wrong or missing when they reach me for release.
 Is it the square eye syndrome that one gets when constantly reviewing one's own work, or is it competing commitments, or is it time constraints?
 Whatever the reason, we need to tackle it.